FranzDiebold/sonatine/README.md

 ## Font

-The font combines all musical symbols to write musical notes in your favorite typesetting or word processing software.
+The font "Sonatine" combines all musical symbols to write musical notes in your favorite typesetting or word processing software.

 ### Stats